 Runners can enter the New York City Marathon via a few different avenues.
 There is a non-guaranteed entry drawing (the New York Marathon lottery), divided into “NYC-metro area” applicants, other “National” applicants and “International” applicants.

 Applicants find out if they have gained entry in around February.
 Runners not accepted via the drawing or who simply want to help a cause can run for a charity.
-For international runners seeking guaranteed entry, look into purchasing a “Marathon Package” (including flights, hotel and entry) through one of the partner International Tour Operators (ITO).

 My marathon story started in January 2017.
-I contacted a friend who was living in New Zealand, Dee, as I thought a fit holiday to New Zealand and take on the Auckland Half Marathon while I was there would be a good idea.
-Dee had other ideas.
-It wasn’t a complete shock, as a colleague of ours had done the New York Marathon a couple of years prior and absolutely loved it – but I just never thought I would do it.
-In a matter of weeks we’d enquired with our friends at the MND and Me Foundation, booked our travel and had entered the New York City Marathon.
+I contacted a friend who was living in New Zealand, Dee, as I thought a fit holiday to New Zealand and taking on the Auckland Half Marathon while I was there would be a good idea.

 Once you commit, you’re all in, so book wisely and months in advance if you can; you need all the training time you can allow, especially if it’s your first marathon.
-It’s a life-defining experience.
-You realise what your body is capable of.
-It’s an experience you’ll remember for the rest of your life.
-No regrets.
-Just do it.

 The streets of the iconic setting for the NYC Marathon.
 Image by Jon Flobrant